isomerpages/mccy-iccs/pages/Venue & Travel Advisory.md

 10, 75, 106, 131, 502

 **Train**
-City Hall station on East West Line and North South Line is just below Raffles Convention Centre
+City Hall station on the East West Line Mass Rapid Transit (MRT) line and North South MRT Line is connected directly to the Raffles City Convention Centre.

 **Parking**
 Parking facilities are available at Raffles City Shopping Centre’s basement areas at prevailing car park fees.